Projects

 Standards

-ETSI TS 100 812-2 V2.4.1 — TSIM ApplicationETSI EN 300 812-3 V2.3.1 — IC card TSIMETSI EN 300 392-7 — Security (TAA1, TEA)
+ETSI TS 100 812-2 V2.4.1 — TSIM ApplicationETSI EN 300 812-3 V2.3.1 — IC card TSIMETSI EN 300 392-7 — Security (TAA1, TEA1)

 TETRA Remote Head